-In principle, the emissions inventory attempts to make estimates of all known emissions to air in as high a level of disaggregation as is possible.
+In principle, the emissions inventory attempts to make estimates of all known emissions to air, in the highest possible level of disaggregation.
 However, by following international guidelines on emissions reporting, there are some sources, which are deliberately not included in the national totals:

 - Natural sources are not included in the national totals although estimates of some sources are made. - Estimates of emissions from international navigation and aviation are made, and reported as memo items (excluded from national totals).
-For aviation this is not fully in line with the reporting guidelines for LRTAP, as cruise emissions from domestic and international aviation should be excluded from national totals, but emissions from landing and take-off from both domestic and international aviation should be included in national total.
+For aviation this is not fully in line with the reporting guidelines for CLRTAP, as cruise emissions from domestic and international aviation should be excluded from national totals, but emissions from landing and take-off from both domestic and international aviation should be included in national total.
 In the Icelandic inventory all emissions from domestic aviation are included in national totals but all emissions from international aviation are excluded (in line with the reporting guidelines under the UNFCCC).